-1. TEST PERIOD - How often should the test be executed 2.
-HOST - The IP address of the Sybase server 3.
-PORT - The port on which the server is listening 4.
-USER - A Sybase user who has the "sa_role".
-5. PASSWORD - The password corresponding to the above user 6.
-CONFIRM PASSWORD - Confirm the PASSWORD by retyping it here.
-7. DETAILED DIAGNOSIS - To make diagnosis more efficient and accurate, the eG Enterprise suite embeds an optional detailed diagnostic capability.
+Parameter Description Test Period How often should the test be executed.
+Host Refers to the IP address of the Sybase server.
+Port The port number at which the Sybase server listens to.
+User A Sybase user who has the "sa_role".
+Password The password corresponding to the above user.
+Confirm Password Confirm the password by retyping it here.
+Detailed Diagnosis To make diagnosis more efficient and accurate, the eG Enterprise suite embeds an optional detailed diagnostic capability.
 With this capability, the eG agents can be configured to run detailed, more elaborate tests as and when specific problems are detected.
 To enable the detailed diagnosis capability of this test for a particular server, choose the On option.
 To disable the capability, click on the Off option.
 The option to selectively enable/disable the detailed diagnosis capability will be available only if the following conditions are fulfilled:

-- The eG manager license should allow the detailed diagnosis capability - Both the normal and abnormal frequencies configured for the detailed diagnosis measures should not be 0.
+Parameter Description • The eG manager license should allow the detailed diagnosis capability • Both the normal and abnormal frequencies configured for the detailed diagnosis measures should not be 0.

-Measurement Description Measurement Unit Interpretation Locks: Gives the total number of locks that are held.
+Measurement Description Measurement Unit Interpretation Locks Gives the total number of locks that are held.
 Number A high value may indicate one of the following: a.
 Too many transactions happening b.
 Locked resources not being released properly c.
 Locks are being held unnecessarily.
-Avg block time due to locks: Indicates the average time for which a process is blocked Secs A high value may indicate one of the following: a.
+Avg block time due to locks Indicates the average time for which a process is blocked Secs A high value may indicate one of the following: a.
 Locked resources not being released properly b.
 Locks are being held unnecessarily.
-The detailed diagnosis of this measure,

-Measurement Description Measurement Unit Interpretation if enabled, provides the complete information (i.e. duration for which the lock was held, the object that was locked, the type of lock held, etc.) pertaining to the locks that are being held currently.
+The detailed diagnosis of this measure, if enabled, provides the complete information (i.e. duration for which the lock was held, the object that was locked, the type of lock held, etc.) pertaining to the locks that are being held currently.

-4.2.3 Sybase Cache Test
+3.2.3 Sybase Cache Test